-The AIX Base Operating System can be installed directly on standalone clients using the NIM bos_inst operation.
+The AIX Base Operating System can be installed directly on standalone clients using the NIM bos\inst operation.
 Additional software and updates can be installed and managed on standalone clients using the NIM cust and maint operations.
-For more information about these and other operations, see NIM Operations.
+For more information about these and other operations, see "NIM Operations" on page 282.